KavrakiLab/Ape-Gen2.0/README.md

 - Ensemble of receptor conformations in RCD step (maybe after that too?)
 - Extend to Class-II using the same principle
 - AlphaFold / RosettaTFold (wait for an API like thing) (could I also generate a bunch of HLAs offline and assess instead?)
-- Possibly insert GNINA in workflow somehow? (and test it's RMSD to vinardo/vina)
 - Think about alternative scoring function? )and test it's RMSD to vindardo/vina/CNN)